zurb/foundation-apps/CONTRIBUTING.md

    - Mobile Safari 7+
    - Android Browser 4+
  - **When changing or adding Sass code, follow these steps:**
-   - If you modify a variable's default value, make the change on the component itself, the settings file, and the component's page on the documentation.
+   - If you change anything about the settings variables for a component, run `gulp sass:settings` to generate a new settings file.
    - If you add a new variable, follow our [rules for variable names](https://github.com/zurb/foundation-apps/wiki/Variable-Naming).
    - If you change a mixin's parameters, find the component's mixin documentation and change the parameters there as well.